swagger-api/swagger-node/docs/quick-start.md

 ## Quick start

-Let's see how easily and quickly you can get a simple API up and running using swagger-node.
+Let's see how easily and quickly you can get a simple API up and running using swagger.

 * [Get an API up and running](#upandrunning)
 * [Check out the main Node.js app file](#main)